daos-stack/daos/docs/admin/hardware.md

 ## Network Requirements

-The DAOS data plane relies on OFI libfabrics[^7] and supports OFI providers for Ethernet/sockets and InfiniBand/verbs.
+The DAOS data plane relies on [OFI libfabrics](https://ofiwg.github.io/libfabric/) and supports OFI providers for Ethernet/sockets and InfiniBand/verbs.
 An RDMA-capable fabric is preferred for better performance.
 DAOS can support multiple rails by binding different instances of the DAOS server to individual